In This Article

 How to Assess the Value of Your Spinal Injury

 Your potential settlement after a negligence-based injury depends on a number of variables.
-The value of your case will depend on:
+The value of your case will depend on:- The cost and extent of your injury

 - The length of your physical recovery